-- Glycolytic energy pathway (muscle building) lasts for 1 minute, activates during 8 – 12 repetitions of 70% – 80% of 1 rpm.
+- The glycolytic energy pathway (muscle building) lasts for 1 minute and activates during 8 – 12 repetitions of 70% – 80% of 1 rpm.

-- Oxidative energy pathway (cardio building) lasts until muscle failure, activates during 14 and up repetitions of 60% and less of 1rpm.
+- The oxidative energy pathway (cardio building) lasts until muscle failure and activates during 14 and up repetitions of 60% and less than 1rpm.

-Finally, you must treat consistency, compliance, and balance with respect and reverence.
+Finally, you must treat consistency, compliance, and balance with respect.
 If you violate these three rules, nothing else matters.